Saturday 24th November (2pm - 3:30pm GMT)

 Ticket price: £10

-For people in the West, emptiness is almost always associated with misery, despair, nothingness and a fundamental meaninglessness to life that arises in times of psychological trauma.
+For people in the West, emptiness is almost always associated with despair, with nothingness, and a fundamental meaninglessness to life that arises in times of psychological trauma.
 It is often the case that when our most cherished beliefs are undermined, we find ourselves floating, as it were, with no direction and no basis for certainty, and this is what is known in the West as 'emptiness'.
 If understood correctly, however, emptiness, rather than suggesting nothingness or meaningless, is in fact seen as that ultimate reality from which everything comes to be, and that from which meaning and peace can be truly experienced.

 'Anthony Haynes is the best private tutor and proofreader I have ever had.
 He is an expert at proofreading with lots of experience.
 He has lots of knowledge not only about Western philosophy but also Eastern philosophy.
 His knowledge about Taoism has been helpful as he has provided constructive criticism and suggested revisions of my work.
 Anthony is also a kind and caring person who can get along with everybody.
 I strongly recommend him as a tutor and proofreader.'